CS4398-Capstone-Project/Ledger/README.md

 ## Features
 List of features ready and TODOs for future development
+* **This project is currently under development and is not currently stable enough for deployment.**

 ## Status
 [comment]: <> (Project is: _in progress_, _finished_, _no longer continue_ and why?)